-Project Uplift Orientation Presentations: This basic campus safety presentation is able to provide information to a young community of campus partners who may not be familiar with the environment and various safety measures available in the Carolina community.
+Project Uplift Orientation Presentations: This basic campus safety presentation provides information to a relatively younger community of campus partners who may not be familiar with the environment and various safety measures available in the Carolina community.

 Coffee with a Cop: This internationally recognized program allows officers and community members to interact with one another in a relaxed, no pressure environment.
-Community members are encouraged to talk to officers about anything and everything that is on their mind, regardless if it has any connection to law enforcement.
+Community members are encouraged to talk to officers about anything and everything on their mind, regardless if it has any direct connection to law enforcement.

-Alcohol Awareness: In partnership with Carolina Housing, this program brings information to students about the environment of alcohol consumption on a college campus.
-This program provides information on understanding the physiological effects of over-consumption and impaired driving, and also provides students with the opportunity to explore the social norms that drive alcohol consumption in a college environment.
+Alcohol Awareness: In partnership with Carolina Housing, this program brings information to students reguarding the environment of alcohol consumption on a college campus.
+This program provides information on understanding the physiological effects of over-consumption and impaired driving, and also provides students with the opportunity to explore social norms driving alcohol consumption in a college environment.